The Price-Pareto growth model of networks with community structure: Introduction

-We thus lack analytical tools for modelling the growth of the citation networks with communities.
+We thus lack tools for analytically modelling the citation networks with communities via the lens of principled growth-based models.
 There are analytical models for simpler networks (BA, Price, 3DSI) and technically complex models suitable for communities (GNNs, GVAs; see also~\citealp{tian2023}), but these on the other hand offer no theoretical insight and require black-box explanations.
 In the current contribution, we would like to offer a solution to these issues: our proposal, which we set forth in Section~\ref{sec:model}, is a generalisation of the 3DSI model which distinguishes between two types of citations: accidental, which are purely random, and preferential, utilising the rich-get-richer scheme.
-While the 3DSI model was shown to fit quite well to some real networks~\cite{pricepareto2}, it is based on the assumption of relative homogeneity of the papers in general, and as such is not ideal for modelling networks with local variability, such as networks with a community structure.
+While the 3DSI model was shown to fit quite well to some real networks~\cite{pricepareto2}, it is based on the assumption of relative homogeneity of the papers in general, and as such is not ideal for modelling networks with local variability, such as networks with a~community structure.

-We prove some theoretical results regarding, amongst others, the Gini index of the node degree distribution, as well as some asymptotic properties (Section~\ref{sec:largen}).
+We prove some theoretical results regarding, amongst others, the Gini index of the node degree distribution, as well as some asymptotic properties, such as the limiting distribution's being Paretian (Section~\ref{sec:largen}).
 In Section~\ref{sec:experiments}, we demonstrate the new model's usefulness in describing real-world citation networks.
 Section~\ref{sec:conclusion} concludes the paper.